sparkle-project/sparkle-project.github.io/documentation/package-updates/index.md

 ### Automatic Bare Installation

 Sparkle [1.26 or later](/documentation/upgrading/) supports serving and signing flat `*.pkg` or `*.mpkg` packages directly without having to zip or archive them.
-You may want to keep archiving them however until majority of your users update to your application with a version of Sparkle that supports this.
+You will want to keep archiving them however until majority of your users update to your application with a version of Sparkle that supports this.

 ### Interactive Archived UI Installation